Skillleading-Mohit/portfolio/Projects/Azure Virtual Network with VPN Connectivity /ReadME.md

 ## Other Importent Details

-# A Diagram of Azure Site-to-Site VPN
+# A Diagram of Azure Site-to-Site VPN Architecture

 ```
 +-------------------------------------------------------------------------------------------------+